 The brain is an exceptionally active metabolic organ, which means that it must constantly consume energy to function.
 The brain is also a picky eater.
 Research has consistently shown that foods with the right neurochemicals can help you concentrate, tune sensorimotor skills, stay motivated, magnify memory, increase reaction times, defuse stress, and, to a certain extent, even prevent mental aging.

-While a healthy brain is determined in part by how much (or little) fat you eat, the more important factor is the kind of fat consumed.
+While a healthy brain is determined in part by how much (or little) fat you eat, the more important factor is the kind of fat you consume.
 Maximum intellectual performance requires a specific type of fat known as omega-3 fatty acids, found most commonly in fish.
-So to ensure that your diet is rich in omega-3 fats, and that your brain is flush with this powerful nutrient, it’s recommended that you eat plenty of oily fish like salmon, sardines, trout, tuna, herring, mackerel, and anchovies.
+To ensure your diet is rich in omega-3 fats, and that your brain is flush with this powerful nutrient, eat some fish!
+Oily, omega-3 rich fish include salmon, sardines, trout, tuna, herring, mackerel, and anchovies.

 Glucose from carbohydrates provides the fuel your brain uses to produce energy.
-But be careful when choosing your sources of carbohydrates!
-The key is to choose carbohydrates that are broken down by the body gradually and provide a steady, long-term source of energy (typically known as complex carbohydrates), as opposed to carbohydrates that have an immediate impact on the body and cause a rapid burst of energy that will fade quickly (simple carbohydrates).
-Whole grain foods such as cereals, wheat bran, and whole wheat pasta are key sources of complex carbohydrates.
+But, be careful when choosing your sources of carbohydrates!
+The key is to choose carbs that are broken down gradually and provide a steady, long-term source of energy.
+This type of carb is typically known as a complex carbohydrate.
+Simple carbs have an immediate impact on the body and cause a rapid burst of energy that will fade quickly.
+Whole-grain foods such as cereals, wheat bran, and whole wheat pasta are key sources of complex carbohydrates.
 Fruits and vegetables are another excellent source of carbohydrates that can provide long-lasting energy.
 Refined sugars are the most common simple carbohydrates and only fuel the brain for a short period of time and ultimately result in a demanding drop of energy or “crash.”
 Avoid refined sugars whenever possible.

 Vitamins and Minerals

-In addition to the foods discussed above, it is also a good idea to consider supplementing your diet with specific vitamins and minerals designed to promote proper bodily function.
-The ‘B’ complex vitamins are particularly important as they play a vital role in producing energy.
-Vitamins A, C, and E are powerful antioxidants and promote and preserve memory.
-Good sources of these vitamins include blueberries and other berries, red grapes, tomatoes, broccoli, garlic, spinach, carrots, whole grains, and soy.
+In addition to fats, proteins, and carbs, it’s also smart to consider supplementing your diet with specific vitamins and minerals designed to promote proper bodily function.
+‘B’ complex vitamins are particularly important as they play a vital role in producing energy.
+Vitamins A, C, and E are powerful antioxidants that promote and preserve memory.
+Good sources of these vitamins include berries, red grapes, tomatoes, broccoli, garlic, spinach, carrots, whole grains, and soy.

 Minerals are also critical to mental functioning and performance.
 Magnesium and manganese are crucial for sustained brain energy.
-Sodium, potassium, and calcium are also important in the thinking process as they facilitate the transmission of neurochemical messages in the brain.
-An easy way to get most of your important vitamins and minerals is to simply take a multivitamin each day.
+Sodium, potassium, and calcium are also a bi help in the thinking process as they facilitate the transmission of neurochemical messages in the brain.
+An easy way to get most of your important vitamins and minerals is to take a multivitamin each day.

 Your GRE Brain Boost Menu

-With all of this in mind, here are a few night-before-the test dinner and before-the-test breakfast suggestions:
+With all of this in mind, here are a few meal plan suggestions the night before and morning of the exam.

-Breakfast the morning of the test – eggs, oatmeal (or whole grain cereal, or a piece of wheat toast with peanut butter), and fresh fruit or juice.
+- Oatmeal, whole-grain cereal, or a piece of wheat toast with peanut butter

-Also, beware of coffee or other caffeinated drinks before the test as they tend to have the same detrimental effects as sugar, causing unpredictable boosts of energy/jitters followed by crashes and fatigue.
+- Beware of coffee or other caffeinated drinks before the test.
+Caffeine can have the same effects as sugar, causing unpredictable boosts of energy/jitters followed by crashes and fatigue.